thomas-bottesch/phd_experiments/README.md

 * \def\primaryalg{<algorithm_name>}
 * \def\secondaryalg{<another_algorithm_name>}

-The algorithmnames that can be used are specified within the .tex file.
+The algorithm names that can be used are specified within the .tex file.

 ## tbl-speed-comparison-*-single.tex